 Pesticides, Organic Contaminants, and Pathogens in Air

-The air is an important but largely unrecognized source of contaminant fate in the environment including transport of pesticides and contaminants to non-target areas and exposures for people and wildlife.
-This book summarizes and places in perspective the potential transport, transformation, and health implications of pesticides and contaminants in air, including in the air we breathe.
+The air is an important but largely unrecognized source of contaminant fate in the environment, including transport of pesticides and contaminants to nontarget areas and exposures for people and wildlife.
+This book summarizes and places in perspective the potential transport, transformation, and health implications of pesticides and contaminants in air, including the air we breathe.
 It delves into the hypothesis that the atmosphere is the most significant environmental compartment affecting the overall transport and fate of many classes of environmental contaminants.

-The authors draw parallels between sampling, analysis, and impacts of airborne toxics and particulate matter with the COVID-19 pandemic.
-Airborne viruses and fine particulate matter -which are of similar size -have remarkable parallels in how they are transmitted and accumulate in the respiratory tract.
+The authors draw parallels between sampling, analysis, and impact of airborne toxics and particulate matter with the COVID-19 pandemic.
+Airborne viruses and fine particulate matter, which are of similar size, have remarkable parallels in how they are transmitted and accumulated in the respiratory tract.

 Table of Contents

-James N. Seiber is Professor Emeritus at the University of California, Davis; and Thomas A. Cahill is Associate Professor at Arizona State University, Phoenix.
+James N. Seiber is Professor Emeritus at the University of California, Davis; and Thomas M. Cahill is Associate Professor at Arizona State University, Phoenix.